Phase 3: Pre-Exam Immersion

 Fundamentals

-Why now: Rebuilds the fundamentals layer before deeper question attack.
+Why now: Rebuilds the foundation layer so the question strategy sits on solid ground.

 Diagnoses Baseline Reference

-Why now: Gives a fast reference frame for mixed-case review.
+Why now: Gives you a quick-reference frame for any mixed-case question.

 Bedside Tubes Cell Factory

-Why now: Keeps practical bedside action steps visible during exam review.
+Why now: Keeps practical bedside actions fresh during final exam review.

 Pre-Exam Pharmacology